 Our Adjunct Faculty are seasoned community practitioners who bring specialized knowledge and experience to the special topics courses that they teach.

 Rosemary Maher, MSW has been a social worker in the Rhode Island community for over 40 years.
-Prior to pursuing a Masters Degree in Social Work at Boston University in 1980, Rosemary was first employed at the Blackstone Valley for Retarded Citizens as a case manager providing services to the families of severely and profoundly retarded children and their families.
+Prior to pursuing a Master’s degree in Social Work at Boston University in 1980, Ms. Maher was first employed at the Blackstone Valley for Retarded Citizens as a case manager providing services to the families of severely and profoundly retarded children and their families.
 Subsequent to that, she was a social worker with the Rhode Island Department of Children, Youth and Families.
-Upon receipt of her MSW, Rosemary continued at Bradley Hospital where she had trained as an outpatient therapist continuing to focus on the treatment of sexual abuse.
+Upon receipt of her MSW, Ms. Maher continued at Bradley Hospital where she had trained as an outpatient therapist continuing to focus on the treatment of sexual abuse.
 This focus on sexual abuse and trauma continued when she moved from Bradley to Sophia Little Home and St. Mary’s Home for Children.
 In 1992, she pursued advanced training in addiction studies at Boston University where she received a Post Graduate Certificate in Alcoholism and Drug Abuse.
 This led to focusing her clinical work on addictions, employee assistance and intervention with impaired professionals.
 She was the Clinical Director for the Rhode Island Employee Assistance Program and later was the Director of the Impaired Health Care Professionals Program of the Rhode Island Medical Society.
-Twice recognized as Social Worker of the Year by the Rhode Island Chapter of National Association of Social Workers-in 1996 for Chemical Dependency and in 2011 in Health and Mental Health, she began teaching Introduction to Social Work at Providence College in the Fall of 2015.
+Twice recognized as Social Worker of the Year by the Rhode Island Chapter of National Association of Social Workers-in 1996 for Chemical Dependency and in 2011 in Health and Mental Health, she began teaching 21st Century Social Work at Providence College in the Fall of 2015.